How to secure the ansible key

 risk to give root permissions to any user with access to RHAAP or AWX.

 With the ansible private key there is a lot of power available to the potential hacker/user.
-In many organizations it gives access to systems and even more to
+In many organizations it gives access to systems and even more to the root privileges.

 In this document we describe the risks, and the mittigation of those risks, using